thebushschool/cpjava/lessons/week3/readme.md

 	* [More Conditionals Video](https://vimeo.com/138935678)

 ## Homework
-* Complete Week 1 and Week 2 Homework and Week 3 Exercises for Standard Pathway Students
+* Standard Pathway Students Complete Week 1 and Week 2 Homework and Week 3 Exercises
-* For Advanced Students [Interactive Monster](homework/interactive-monster.md) Due Thursday, 02/13
+* Advanced Pathway Students Complete Week 1 and Week 2 Homework and Week 3 Exercises PLUS ADVANCED options to exercises
 * All Sudents - Upload project code to Github and modify index.html